 The president object is an example of a singular data object corresponding to an instance of a class pattern.
 It is also possible to describe singular action objects corresponding to an instance of a procedure pattern.
-Examples of singular action objects are given below in section 6.
+Examples of singular action objects are given below.